kejkz/jamendo-sdk/README.md

 * Support OAuth2 authorisation via Jamendo API site
 * Support Jamendo PUT methods
 * Implement helper methods for searching through database
-* Store responses in Jamendo-specific object that can use it's values to further search Jamendo database
+* ~~Store responses in Jamendo-specific object that can use it's values to further search Jamendo database and returns a hash of values~~ __completed__
+* Part downloader of Jamendo albums, files, whatever